renke/import-sort/README.md

 Sort your imports from the command line.
 Useful to sort all your files in bulk or from a script in your `package.json`.

-Install it with `npm install --save-dev import-sort-cli import-sort-style-eslint`.
+Install it with `npm install --save-dev import-sort-cli import-sort-parser-babylon import-sort-style-eslint`.

 ```